Updated April 2026

 Case management software allows nonprofits to manage:

-- Client intake and assessments – Collect structured data during program entry.
+- Client intake and assessments – Collect structured data during program entry in an efficient way.

 - Case notes and service tracking – Keep all documentation in one secure place.